daladim/access-log-monitor/README.md

 The output can be mailed in case the config files requires so.

 # How to build
-This project requires these dependancies:
+Building this project requires these dependancies:
 * libcidr-dev
 * libsqlite3-dev
 * cmake (to build a static dependancy)